saved-models/data-utilities/README.md

 After we integrated LinkML, there is an external dependency on our work-in-progress data model.
-This is stored in an external repository, so make sure to run,
+This is stored in an external repository, so make sure to run the following:

     git submodule init && git submodule update

 This is a Python package.
-It can be installed in any of the usual ways for Python packages, perhaps using a virtual environment like so,
+It can be installed in any of the usual ways for Python packages, perhaps using a virtual environment like so:

     python -m venv /some/where/env
     source /some/where/env/bin/activate

-whence installing the utilities is done as,
+Whence installing the utilities is done as:

+    pip install .

+If you are making local changes to any of the scripts in `fisdat/`, run the following (the equivalent of `setup.py`'s `--develop` flag):

-    python -m pip install .
+	pip install --editable .

-having done this, some new programs are available:
+Having done this, some new programs are available:

 ## fisdat - validating and working with data files
 ### Operation

 The `fisdat` program is for preparing data files to be published.
 It takes a CSV file and a schema and checks that the CSV file matches the schema.
 It then adds the file and schema to a manifest.